 The trading public, the Hollywood superstars, and our politicians are up in arms about the actions taken by Robinhood, and they may be right.
 It is interesting to note that no one has mentioned the other firms and their clients.
 We wonder if those clients have rights too or is the public laser focused on Robinhood?

-The attorneys at Shiner Law Group have examined the actions taken by Robinhood and other brokerage firms and discussed the appropriateness of these actions.
+The attorneys at Shiner Legal Group Business & Commercial Lawyers have examined the actions taken by Robinhood and other brokerage firms and discussed the appropriateness of these actions.
 Our thoughts and opinions are detailed below and herein.
 We examined the stated reasons, listed by some of the brokerage firms, as well as other reasons which may come up later once the dust has finally settled.

 Security Halt & Restrictions